End of the Road World Tour

-The End of the Road World Tour is the ongoing final concert tour by the American rock band Kiss.
-The tour began on January 31, 2019, at Rogers Arena in Vancouver, Canada and is set to conclude on December 2, 2023 at Madison Square Garden in New York City, United States.
+The End of the Road World Tour was the final concert tour by the American rock band Kiss.
+The tour began on January 31, 2019, at Rogers Arena in Vancouver, Canada and concluded on December 2, 2023 at Madison Square Garden in New York City, United States.
+This was the final concert tour to feature the final band lineup with founding members Paul Stanley, Gene Simmons, as well as Tommy Thayer on lead guitar and Eric Singer on drums.

 Background

 The tour was announced on September 19, 2018, following a performance of "Detroit Rock City" on America's Got Talent.
 Tour dates were officially announced for North America, Europe and Oceania on October 30, 2018.
 Professional painter David Garibaldi served as Kiss's opening act for the 2019 North American and European legs of the tour.
 David Lee Roth was later announced as the opening act for the 2020 North American leg.

-Due to the COVID-19 pandemic, most of the shows that were to take place in 2020 were postponed into 2021, with the final show being postponed to a later date to be announced.
+Due to the COVID-19 pandemic, most of the shows that were to take place in 2020 were postponed into 2021.

 The band later announced on November 20, 2020 that they would perform an exclusive New Year's Eve 2020 livestream show.
 The Kiss New Year's Eve 2020 Goodbye livestream concert was produced by City Drive Studios and directed by Daniel Catullo.
 The pay-per-view concert was part of the Landmarks Live Series and was filmed with over fifty 4K cameras with 360-degree views on a 250-foot stage at The Royal Beach at Atlantis The Palm, Dubai.
 The performance broke two Guinness World Records: one for the highest flame projection in a music concert and another for the most flame projections launched simultaneously in a music concert.
 On June 11, 2021, following the premiere of the band's documentary Biography: Kisstory at the Tribeca Film Festival, the band performed a five-song set at Battery Park in New York City.

-In an October 2021 interview, Stanley stated that Kiss' final concert together is estimated to take place in early 2023: "I believe strongly by the beginning of 2023 we will be finished, it seems only natural for the final show to be in New York.
+In an October 2021 interview, Stanley stated that Kiss' final concert together was estimated to take place in early 2023: "I believe strongly by the beginning of 2023 we will be finished, it seems only natural for the final show to be in New York.
 That is where the band started, and that was really the background for the band getting together and writing these songs and played loft parties and played clubs starting with an audience of probably 10 people.
 It seems we should go full circle."
 The band performed on board the 2022 edition of the Kiss Kruise in October to November 2022, which was their final time they would perform on the cruise.